pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - used Postgres since ~2010.

 - I've been interested in temporal databases for more than ten years.
-- I've read all the books in English and a lot of the papers.
 - Almost every project I work on I wish I had easy temporal database support.
 - Now that SQL:2011 has standardized some of the functionality, more and more vendors are supporting it,